usedhondacivic/fpga_raymarching_gpu/writeup/content.md

-# Audio Reactive Visualizations Using Machine Learning and a Custom FPGA Raymarching GPU
+# Audio Reactive Visualizations Using Machine Learning and a Custom FPGA Ray Marching GPU

 *By Michael Crum (mmc323@cornell.edu) and Antti Meriluoto (ahm234@cornell.edu)*